Mass arrests, revenge fears after deadly Texas biker gang shootout

 "This is obviously a very large investigation involving numerous agencies and organizations, and we are going to get it right," he said.

-The arrested group was first taken to a convention centre and then moved to a county jail.
+The arrested group was first taken to a convention center and then moved to a county jail.
 Police took positions on overpasses and building tops to provide security.

 "We have layers of protection," Swanton said.